curvegrid/go-ethereum-wiki/JavaScript-Console.md

     $ geth -logfile /tmp/eth.log -loglevel 5 console

+Otherwise mute your logs, so that it does not pollute your console:

+    $ geth -logfile /dev/null console

+or

+    $ geth -loglevel 0 console

 It's also possible to pass files to the JavaScript intepreter.
 Load and execute any number of files by giving files as arguments to the `js` subcommand:

     $ geth js script1.js script2.js